-1 Syed Muhammad al Naquib bin Ali al-Attas was born 5 September 1931) is a prominent contemporary Muslim philosopher and thinker from Malaysia.
+&lt;sup>1 Syed Muhammad al Naquib bin Ali al-Attas was born 5 September 1931) is a prominent contemporary Muslim philosopher and thinker from Malaysia.
 He is one of the few contemporary scholars who is thoroughly rooted in the traditional Islamic sciences and who is equally competent in theology, philosophy, metaphysics, history, and literature.
 He is the pioneer in proposing the idea of Islamisation of knowledge.
-Al-Attas' philosophy and methodology of education have one goal: Islamisation of the mind, body and soul and its effects on the personal and collective life on Muslims as well as others, was also proposed by the palestinian philosopher Ismail Al-Faruqi2, in 1982, in response to what he called "the malaise of the ummah" (faithful).
-He argued that by using tools, categories, concepts and modes of analysis that originated wholly in the secular West (like Marxism), there was a disconnect between the ecological and social reality of Muslim nations, and worse, a total inability to respect or even notice the violations of ethics of Islam itself.
+Al-Attas' philosophy and methodology of education have one goal: Islamisation of the mind, body and soul and its effects on the personal and collective life on Muslims as well as others, including the spiritual and physical non-human environment.
+He is the author of twenty-seven authoritative works on various aspects of Islamic thought and civilisation, particularly on Sufism, cosmology, metaphysics, philosophy and Malay language and literature.